w3c/editing/README.md

 Editing Task Force
 =================

-Editing Task Force is considered to be a part of [W3C WebApps Working Group](https://w3c.github.io/webappswg/).
+Editing Task Force is a part of [W3C WebApps Working Group](https://w3c.github.io/webappswg/).

 Its purpose is to gather and incubate emerging issues in the area of rich text editor development.